 Open one cold tap.
 Trapped air will be expelled from the system and water will flow from the tap.
+Open all taps on cold then hot to expel all air in the system..

 Step Seven

 Turn the tap off when water flows evenly.
 The pump should turn off after approximately 10 seconds.